-Former CJI Ranjan Gogoi takes oath as Rajya Sabha member
+‘They will welcome me soon’: Ranjan Gogoi on Opposition MPs’ protest during Rajya Sabha oath

-Opposition leaders walked out from the Upper House as he took oath.
+Opposition leaders walked out from the Upper House as the former chief justice took oath.

+Former Chief Justice of India Ranjan Gogoi on Thursday took oath as a member of the Rajya Sabha amid uproar from members of Opposition parties who shouted “shame” and walked out of the House, the Hindustan Times reported.

+Gogoi, however, told reporters outside Parliament: “They will welcome me very soon.
+There are no critics.”

-Former Chief Justice of India Ranjan Gogoi on Thursday took oath as a member of Rajya Sabha on Thursday, ANI reported.
-President Ram Nath Kovind had nominated him to the Upper House on Monday, just four months after he retired as the chief justice on November 17, 2019.
+President Ram Nath Kovind had nominated Gogoi to the Upper House on Monday, just four months after he retired as the chief justice on November 17, 2019.

-Members of Opposition parties walked out from the House as Gogoi took oath.

 His nomination to the Rajya Sabha has triggered criticism of the government.
 Gogoi had said on Tuesday that his presence in Parliament will “be an opportunity to project the views of the judiciary before the legislative and vice versa”.
 He also added that he will reveal why he accepted Rajya Sabha nomination after taking oath.